 The average calorie burn for sex is about 85 calories for half an hour.
 If you are more rambunctious, you can double this number.
 This equates to losing about one pound after 21 hours.
 If you want to increase your overall calorie burn, you can increase the intensity and length of your sessions.
 Here's a little break down of the calorie burn for each sexual activity:

-- Performing oral sex: Can burn up to 100 calories per half an hour.
-Why Do Guys Love Blow Jobs?
+Performing oral sex: Can burn up to 100 calories per half an hour.

-The secret to burning more calories during sex is easy: Put more time, passion and energy into your activity and enjoy the benefits!
+The secret?
+Put more time, passion and energy into your activity and enjoy the benefits!

 3. Increase Life Longevity

 They say that an active sex life slows the aging process, and it has been proven that men who have regular sex will actually reduce the risk of heart attack.
 Any caring partner that knows sex lowers blood pressure and boosts cardio health should encourage frequent sex, right?
 Sex can reduce the risk of fatal heart attack, increase immunity and improve cardiovascular health.